prima101112/contextmore/README.md

 This project includes software called contextmore developed by prima101112.

-i am happy if you retain this notice in any distribution or derivative works :).
+apreciate if you retain this notice in any distribution or derivative works :) but if not is ok.

 ---